Crestron/CH5ShellUtilitiesCli/src/cli/export-all/README.md

 # Shell Template - Export All

-The 'Export All' exports assets, libraries, and components from the './app/project/' folder (removing the excluded files) using command-line statements.
+'Export All' exports assets, libraries, and components from the './app/project/' folder (removing the excluded files) using command-line statements.

 ## How to Use